Deutsche Gesellschaft für Schädlingsbekämpfung;

-This Degesch handbook is 126 pages and discusses various harmful pests and fumigation methods and state-of-the-art gassing technologies.
+This 126 page Degesch handbook discusses various harmful pests and fumigation methods and state-of-the-art gassing technologies.
 Dr. Bruno Tesch and Dr. Gerhard Peters are contributing authors.

 The book also has some very interesting diagrams and photographs.